programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 You're now ready to start coding.

-## Access Jupyter notebooks with a browser.
+## Create a Jupyter notebook with a browser.

 ### Create a new notebook.
 Create a new notebook by selecting `new -> Python 3` from the dropdown in the top right corner.
 You have now created a new, blank notebook: